The Bankrate promise

 If you have a low credit score, it can be challenging to qualify for a credit card.
-At the same time, a new credit card can be essential to rebuilding your credit.
-In this catch-22 situation, it may seem like your credit is in a trap.
+At the same time, a new credit card can be essential to establishing good credit.
+In this catch-22 situation, it may seem like your options are limited.

-Fortunately, there are credit cards on the market designed for consumers in such situations.
+Fortunately, there are credit cards on the market designed for people in these situations.

 What is Genesis Financial Solutions?